4 Things to Do If Your Baby Falls Off the Bed & Ways To Prevent

 • Call emergency services, such as 911, for immediate help.

 • Let the baby lie straight on the floor and do not move the baby.
-If the baby has spine or neck injury along with head injury, then moving may worsen the injuries.
+If the baby has a spine or neck injury along with a head injury, then moving may worsen the injuries.

-• If the baby is bleeding, apply gentle pressure with a gauze or a clean cloth on the bleeding area.
+• If the baby is bleeding, apply gentle pressure with gauze or a clean cloth on the bleeding area.

 Try to comfort your baby if your baby has mild injuries until the emergency team arrives.
-Although the situation can be panicking, always be calm and observe the baby until they get emergency medical care.
+Although the situation can be panicky, always be calm and observe the baby until they get emergency medical care.

 When To Seek Emergency Medical Care?